IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 **Target Users/Audience:** Litecoin users (novice and experienced), Cryptocurrency enthusiasts, Developers building on Litecoin, Potential adopters seeking reliable information about Litecoin’s features, transactions, or market trends.

 ## Project Status
-The project is currently in the **Core RAG Pipeline Implementation** phase (Milestone 3).
-The multi-source data ingestion framework and the core retrieval mechanism have been successfully implemented and tested.
-We are now focusing on the generation component.
+The project has successfully completed the **Core RAG Pipeline Implementation** (Milestone 3).
+The core RAG pipeline is now functional, capable of ingesting data from multiple sources, retrieving relevant information, and generating answers with source attribution.

+The project is currently focused on **Milestone 4: MVP Feature 1 Implementation (Litecoin Basics & FAQ)**.

 ## Key Features